Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Introduction

 \section{Introduction}

-Long before the recent popularity of instrumental variables in modern machine learning causal inference and biostatistics, the instrumental variables technique has been widely used in economics.
-For instance, instrumental variables regressions are frequently used to account for omitted variables, mis-measured regressors, endogeneity in simultaneous equations and other complex situations in observational data.
-In economics and other social sciences, as well as in medical research, it is very difficult to estimate causal effects using observational data sets alone.
-When treatment assignment is not randomized, it is generally impossible to discern between the causal effect of treatments and spurious correlations that are induced by unobserved factors.
+Long before the recent popularity of instrumental variables in modern machine learning causal inference, reinforcement learning and biostatistics, the instrumental variables technique has been widely used in economics.
+For instance, instrumental variables regressions are frequently used to account for omitted variables, mis-measured regressors, endogeneity in simultaneous equations and other complex situations in economic observational data.
+In economics and other social sciences, as well as in medical research, it is very difficult to estimate causal effects when treatment assignment is not randomized.
 Instrumental variables are commonly used to provide exogenous variation that is associated with the treatment status, but not with the outcome variable (beyond its direct effect on the treatments).

-To avoid mis-specification of parametric functional forms, the nonparametric instrumental variables regressions (NPIV) have gained popularity in econometrics and modern causal inference in statistics and machine learning.
-The simplest NPIV model assumes that a random sample $\{(Y_i,X_i,W_i)\}_{i=1}^n$ is drawn from a joint distribution of $(Y,X,W)$ satisfying
+To avoid mis-specification of parametric functional forms, nonparametric instrumental variables (NPIV) regressions have gained popularity in econometrics and modern causal inference in statistics and machine learning.
+The simplest NPIV model assumes that a random sample $\{(Y_i,X_i,W_i)\}_{i=1}^n$ is drawn from an unknown joint distribution of $(Y,X,W)$ satisfying

-where $h_0$ is an unknown measurable function, $X$ is a $d$-dimensional vector of endogenous regressors in the sense that $\E[U|X]\neq 0$, $W$ is a vector of conditioning variables (instrumental variables) such that $\E[U|W] = 0$.
+where $h_0$ is an unknown continuous function, $X$ is a $d$-dimensional vector of continuous endogenous regressors in the sense that $\E[U|X]\neq 0$, $W$ is a vector of conditioning variables (instrumental variables) such that $\E[U|W] = 0$.
 The structural function $h_0$ can be identified as a solution to an integral equation of first kind with an unknown operator:

 where the conditional density $f_{X|W}$ (and hence the conditional expectation operator $T$) is unknown.
-Under mild conditions, the conditional density $f_{X|W}$ is continuous and the operator $T$ is compact.
-This makes the estimation of $h_0$ an ill-posed inverse problem with an unknown operator $T$.
-See, for example, \cite{NP03}, \cite{CFR06handbook}, \cite{BCK07econometrica} and \cite{Horowitz2011}.
+Under mild conditions, the conditional density $f_{X|W}$ is continuous and the operator $T$ smoothes out ``low regular'' (or wiggly) parts of $h_0$.
+This makes the nonparametric estimation (recovery) of $h_0$ a difficult ill-posed inverse problem with an unknown smoothing operator $T$.
+See, for example, \cite{NP03}, \cite{HH}, \cite*{CFR06handbook}, \cite*{BCK07econometrica}, \cite{ChenReiss2011} and \cite{DFFR}.
+For a given smoothness of $h_0$, the difficulty of recovering $h_0$ depends on the smoothing property of the conditional expectation operator $T$.
+The literature distinguishes between the mildly and severely ill-posed regimes, and the optimal convergence rates for nonparametrically estimating $h_0$ are different in the two regimes.